WhiteInfinite/EcoTrendTracker/README.md

-# Eco Trend Tracker: Monitor Your Energy Usage and Costs
+# EcoTrend Tracker: Monitor Your Energy Usage and Costs

 ## Introduction: